 The music the devils play has the capacity to drive those hearing it insane.
-Every 24 hours after the first four days the adventurer's have been in the complex they must make a charisma check (CL 0).
-Failure indicates the complex has driven them to the point of breaking and they must leave or go insane.
-Every day after the first charisma check the CL increases by 1.
-For example on the fifth day in the complex (and assuming at least one devil is alive and playing music) every character makes a CL 0 charisma check.
-On the 6th day it is CL 1, on the 7th CL 2, etc. Once driven to insanity, spell casters can only cast spells if they make a successful attribute check (prime for class).
-This check is initially CL0 but is reduced by one everyday thereafter.
+Every 24 hours after the first four days, those in the complex must make a charisma check (DC 10).
+Failure indicates the complex has driven them to the point of breaking and they must leave - and cannot reenter under any circumstances.
+Every day after the first charisma check the DC increases by one.
+For example, on the fifth day in the complex (and assuming at least one devil is alive and playing music) every character makes a DC 10 charisma check.
+On the 6th day it is DC 11, on the 7th DC 12, etc. Once driven to insanity, spell casters can only cast spells if they make a successful attribute check (prime for class).
+This check is initially DC 10 but the DC increases by one everyday thereafter.